ANSSI-FR/rust-guide/src/en/devenv.md

 The tier distinction helps developers choose a target that matches their risk tolerance: Tier 1 for production‑grade workloads, Tier 2 for experimental or niche architectures where full support isn’t yet met.

 <div class="reco" id="TIERS_TOOLCHAINS" type="Rule" title="Exclusive use of tier 1 of `rustc` for safety-critical software">
-Rustc tier 1 targets and certified toolchains must be used for safety-critical systems.
+Rustc tier 1 targets and certified toolchains MUST be used for safety-critical systems.
 </div>

 A comprehensive list of supported targets is available in [@rustc-book].